Inria-Empenn/lesion-segmentation-challenge-miccai21/FAQ.md

 The [submission guidelines](https://gitlab.inria.fr/amasson/lesion-segmentation-challenge-miccai21/-/blob/master/SUBMISSION_GUIDELINES.md) contain all information to submit a method.

-Do not hesitate to ask any question at challenges-iam-request@inria.fr if anything is unclear.
+Do not hesitate to ask any question at challenges-iam@inria.fr if anything is unclear.

 ### Can I have an example dockerfile or an example method?

 There is an example method with a [dockerfile](https://gitlab.inria.fr/amasson/lesion-segmentation-challenge-miccai21/-/blob/master/example_method/Dockerfile.cpu) in the [example_method](https://gitlab.inria.fr/amasson/lesion-segmentation-challenge-miccai21/-/tree/master/example_method) of the [lesion-segmentation-challenge-miccai21](https://gitlab.inria.fr/amasson/lesion-segmentation-challenge-miccai21/) repository.

+### How to solve "file not found error"?

+Please see next answer.

 ### How to define the current directory?